Shuffle/shuffle-docs/docs/extensions.md

 - After completing these settings, all newly created users will be assigned roles based on their Keycloak roles.
 If no role is assigned, the default role will be `user`.
 - As of now, role assignment is only applied to newly generated users.
 If a user already exists in Shuffle, changing their role in Keycloak will **not** update their role in Shuffle.
   In this case, you can manually change the user's role from the `https://shuffler.io/admin?tab=users` page.
+- You can achieve this behavior starting from Shuffle version 2.0.1 or later.
+Make sure you are using this version or a newer one